Ko Yao Yai

 The population of Ko Yao is about 18,000 (2018).
 Ninety percent are Muslims.
 The area of the archipelago is 147 km2.
-It lies some 600 km south of Bangkok and about 50 km from Phuket or Phang Nga.
-Ko Kao Noi is more popular with visitors as it has more facilities.
+It lies around 600 km south of Bangkok and about 50 km from Phuket or Phang Nga.
+Ko Yao Noi is more popular with visitors as it has more facilities.

 Legends say that the island of Ko Yao was split into two islands by battling sea serpents.